List of Fast & Furious characters: Han Lue

 Han Lue, also known by the alias Han Seoul-Oh, played by Sung Kang is an aloof former gang member and street racer, a member of Dominic's crew in Fast & Furious, Fast Five and Fast & Furious 6, and Sean Boswell's mentor and friend in The Fast and the Furious: Tokyo Drift.

 Chronologically, in Fast & Furious he steals fuel tankers with Dominic, while in Fast Five he joins Dom and Brian's heist team as a precision driver and a "chameleon".
 While planning the heist in Fast Five, Gisele attributes Han's constant need to occupy his hands to him being a former smoker.
 After the heist, Han and Gisele start a relationship and travel together through Europe, starting with Berlin.
 They assist Dom and his crew in taking down Owen Shaw in Fast & Furious 6.
 However, after Gisele dies saving his life, Han moves to Tokyo.

-In Tokyo Drift, Han hires Sean Boswell as a delivery driver and teaches him how to race against Takashi.
+In The Fast and the Furious: Tokyo Drift, Han hires Sean Boswell as a delivery driver and teaches him how to race against Takashi.
 During a conspicuous getaway, a silver Mercedes crashes into his car, causing it to flip over and then explode.
-In the post-credits scene of Fast & Furious 6, Deckard Shaw (portrayed by Jason Statham) is revealed to have driven the Mercedes after tracking the street racers on a police radio.
-Dominic goes to Japan to retrieve his body; he and his crew have a funeral for him in Furious 7.
+In the mid-credits scene of Fast & Furious 6, Deckard Shaw (portrayed by Jason Statham) is revealed to have driven the Mercedes after tracking the street racers on a police radio.
+Dominic goes to Tokyo, Japan to retrieve his body; he and his crew have a funeral for him in Furious 7.
+Because of his "death", he did not join Dom's team in stopping mercenary and terrorist Mose Jakande and cyberterrorist Cipher from activating God's Eye in Furious 7 and The Fate of the Furious respectively.

 F9 reveals that after Gisele's death, Han had been secretly recruited by Mr. Nobody, who helped Han fake his death at the hands of Deckard Shaw.
-He becomes the protector of Elle, and rejoins the team after it is revealed that she is wanted by Otto and Jakob.
+He becomes the protector of Elle, and rejoins the team after it is revealed that she is wanted by rogue covert operative Otto (portrayed by Thue Ersted Rasmussen).